mikegcox/vintagemoto/pages/02.notes/struggles-on-the-bench-riding-in-bc-2017/item.md

 ---
-title: 'Struggles on the Bench - Riding in BC, 2017'
+title: 'Struggles at the Bench - Riding in BC, 2017'
 ---